NemoDarjeeling/Fintech512/week7/sql/sqlite.md

     Composer NULLS LAST;（按composer一列升序排列，但是将所有NULL置于最后）
 ### select distinct
 an optional clause of the  SELECT statement.
 The DISTINCT clause allows you to remove the duplicate rows in the result set.
 SQLite considers NULL values as duplicates.
 If you use theDISTINCT clause with a column that has NULL values, SQLite will keep one row of a NULL value.
+## count
+count(columnName)
+return the count for the number of the column
 ## where
 In SQLite, the WHERE clause is used in a SQL statement to filter the result set based on a specified condition.
 It allows you to retrieve specific records from a table that meet certain criteria.
 SELECT